A slot description has the form

 A slot description may optionally specify an initial value for the slot.
 The initial value is the value of the slot in every instance of the class, when the object is first created.
 The initial value must be a constant of the correct type for the slot.

-If an initial value is not specified, a slot is initialized to a value
+If an initial value is not specified, then a slot is initialized to a value

 that depends on its type.
 All numbers are initialized to 0, of the